Gay Dad: Leisure Noise period (1999–2000)

 Gay Dad's debut album Leisure Noise, co-produced by Chris Hughes and Mark Frith, was released in June 1999.
 Despite initial good reviews it only made No. 14, although American sales topped 25,000.
 The band performed in June at the Glastonbury Festival. and in July they supported the Stereophonics in Morfa Stadium, Swansea.

 The second single "Joy!" reached No. 22 in the UK, but the third single from the album, "Oh Jim", only made No. 47.
 Disappointing reviews for some of their live shows started a general media backlash.
 Jones was criticized for his pretentious statements, and the band's whole authenticity was questioned due to his connections with the music press.
-After a U.S. tour Stone left the band and was on the verge of being replaced by bass player Andy Bell (who had previously been guitarist with Ride and had seen the band play a sell out show in Stockholm.
+After a U.S. tour Stone left the band and was on the verge of being replaced by Andy Bell (who had previously been guitarist with Ride and had seen the band play a sell out show in Stockholm.
 Liam Gallagher heard of Bell's plan and asked him to join Oasis).

 The band started to work on a second album at The Cure's Parkgate studios in Sussex but keyboard player Riseboro left soon after due to musical differences.
 The band also parted with London Records the following November, along with their A&R man Mark Lewis.